 "He doesn't do that on purpose..."

 Ninten stops, suddenly and completely.
 Ahead of them, seeming unaware of their presence, Claus and Ness are engaged in their fast-paced game.
-The brunet looks away. "...I wouldn't know.
+Ninten looks away. "...I wouldn't know.
 It's hard to tell what he's thinking.
 Why is he like that?"

 He nods slowly.
 Lucas steps beside him, hands shoved in his pockets.

 "I'm p-pretty sure he thinks of you as a friend!
 He's just... n-not very good at showing it, but I don't think he dislikes you at all," he says, smiling a sheepish smile.
 "He was… away for a long time, he's still getting used to things."

 He nods at Lucas, who lets out a relieved breath.
 "Well... yeah, fine.
 To be fair, Ness is ridiculously and unfairly good with people, I guess..."
 But that doesn't mean he can't make it, too.
 Maybe he's not as far from Claus as he thinks.
 With a bit of a satisfied smile on his lips, Ninten turns his attention back to the game of catch.

 If Claus considers him a friend, he thinks, that's good enough.
 And besides, he's certain there has to be a very good reason for him to be so distant.
-Just as long as it's not some sort of irrational dislike toward him, that's fine, he then decides.
+Just as long as it's not some sort of irrational dislike toward him, that's fine.

 It's about then, too, that an especially strong throw from Claus sends a tired Ness stepping back and eventually jumping to catch the ball, before falling to the ground.
 The dark-haired boy makes no move to get up and only holds the ball up high, waving his arm for Claus to see that he'd still caught it.
 Claus, in turn, only looks mildly surprised and promptly looks away; Ninten is halfway through assuming that he's just a sore loser when he hears a chuckle coming from his direction.

-If being a little distant wasn't weird of Claus, Ninten thinks, that definitely had to be.
+If being a little distant wasn't weird of Claus, Ninten thinks, thatdefinitely had to be.
 He's laughing?
 Actually laughing?

 Ninten has a plan.
 Not a very elaborate or impressive plan, but he has an idea of what he wants to do, so he figures it's a start: he'll get everyone together, wait for Ness to get Claus in a merciful mood and ask questions.
-He doesn't really know what questions, but he has to start finding things out and if Claus laughs again maybe Lucas will have some, too.
+He doesn't really know what questions, but he has to start finding things out and if Claus laughs again maybe Lucas will have some questions of his own, too.
 All he needs to do is call them downstairs for a random reason - there'll always be an excuse, he'll just cross that bridge when he gets to it - and wait.
 Pretty simple.